SnipeLike/Download-Sort/README.md

 Source Folder is  "dloadFolder="/Downloads/jDownloader"" Dest Folder is:   "showsFolder="/NAS/Shows""

-In the Folder "Shows" sould be all TV Shows named as like the Downloaded File.
+In the Folder "Shows" should be all TV Shows named as like the Downloaded File.

 Example:
 Downloading